 Journey to the heart of Arabia when you travel to Oman with Millis Potter.
 Savour insider experiences, stunning desert landscapes, unique cultural interactions, and a host of extraordinary moments on one of our Oman luxury private holidays.

 In the capital city of Muscat, explore the Sultan Qaboos Grand Mosque, the narrow covered alleys of Muttrah’s exotic souk, the fascinating Bait Al-Zubair Museum, and the Old City.
-Get in touch with Arabian life as you dine in the private home of an Omani family and take a culinary lesson in preparing local specialties.
-We love to offer Oman holidays that are unique, magical, and immersive.
+Get in touch with Arabian life as you dine in the private home of an Omani family.
+For example, you can take a culinary lesson in preparing local specialities.
+Above all, we love to offer Oman holidays which are unique, magical, and immersive.

-Embark on a journey to the desert landscapes of the Wahiba Sands, a vast sea of undulating red and white sand dunes rising up to 600 feet high, and the traditional home of the nomadic Bedouin tribes.
-Visit a local village and a picturesque river valley, which stands in stark contrast to the surrounding desert, before spending the night under the stars in a luxurious tented camp.
+Embark on a journey to the desert landscapes of the Wahiba Sands.
+This a vast sea of undulating red and white sand dunes rises up to 600 feet high.
+In addition, it is the traditional home of the nomadic Bedouin tribes.
+Visit a local village and a picturesque river valley, which stands in stark contrast to the surrounding desert.
+Spend the night under the stars in a luxurious tented camp.

 Elsewhere in the country, visit the Hast bin Sult, a 20-foot-tall rock covered with ancient engravings of men, women, and children; Jabrin Castle, an excellent example of Omani residential architecture; the huge fort at Bahla, a UNESCO World Heritage Site; Wadi Ghul, the Grand Canyon of Oman; and Nizwa’s colourful weekly cattle market.

-Our selection of hotels ranges from gorgeous boutique hotels to the best luxury hotels and we tailor-make all our Oman holidays to suit your particular requirements.
+Our selection of hotels ranges from gorgeous boutique hotels to the best luxury hotels.
+Furthermore, we tailor-make all our Oman holidays to suit your particular requirements.

-Throughout your travels in Oman, we’ll be right there with you, making sure your journey is authentic, innovative, and utterly unforgettable.
+Throughout your travels in Oman, we’ll be right there with you.
+We’ll make sure your journey is authentic, innovative, and utterly unforgettable.
 We provide superb private expert driver/guides throughout to ensure you see Oman through Omani eyes.